UnifiedPush/specifications/specifications/android.md

 * token (String): the token supplied by the end user application during registration

 It MUST be send with at least one of the 2 following extras:
 * message (String): the push message sent by the application server, as a string.
-It MUST be setted if the connector has been registered without support for bytesMessage feature.
-If setted, it MUST be the raw POST data received by the rewrite proxy.
+It MUST be set if the BYTES_MESSAGE feature was not requested during registration.
+If set, it MUST be the raw POST data received by the rewrite proxy.
 * bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
 It MAY be ommited.
-If setted, it MUST be the raw POST data received by the rewrite proxy.
+If set, it MUST be the raw POST data received by the rewrite proxy.

-The connector SHOULD prefer bytesMessage if it registered with support for bytesMessage feature.
+The distributor MAY set message on top of bytesMessage if BYTES_MESSAGE feature was requested.

 It MAY be send with the following extra:
 * id (String): to identify the message